top of page

 Insomnia

-Insomnia is a sleep disorder characterized by difficulty falling asleep, staying asleep, or experiencing non-restorative sleep, despite having adequate opportunities for sleep.
-People with insomnia often have trouble initiating sleep, wake up frequently during the night, or wake up too early and find it challenging to go back to sleep.
+Insomnia is a sleep disorder characterized by difficulty in the ability to fall asleep, staying asleep, or experiencing non-restorative sleep despite having adequate opportunities for sleep.
+People with insomnia often have trouble initiating sleep by lying awake, waking up frequently during the night, or waking up too early and finding it challenging to go back to sleep.

 Insomnia can be classified into two main types based on its duration: